thegenemyers/FASTK/README.md

 distribution where the highest possible count is 2<sup>15</sup>-1 = 32,767 -- FastK clips all higher values to this upper limit.
 Its exact format is described in the section on Data Encodings.

-One can optionally request, by specifying the &#8209;t option, that FastK produce a sorted table of all canonical k&#8209;mers that occur &#8209;t or more times along with their counts, where the default for the threshold is 4.
+One can optionally request, by specifying the &#8209;t option, that FastK produce a sorted table of all canonical k&#8209;mers along with their counts.
+If an integer follows then only those k&#8209;mers that occur &#8209;t or more times where the default threshold is 1.
+In those applications where low count k&#8209;mers are not needed this can save significant time and space as most such k&#8209;mers are error&#8209;mers.
 The output is placed in a single *stub* file with path name `<source>.ktab` and N roughly equal-sized *hidden* files with the path names `<dir>/.<base>.ktab.#` assuming
 \<source> = \<dir>/\<base> and